 Urinary tract infections (UTIs) are the most common bacterial infection in adult women and the most common medical complication of pregnancy.
 This means that the question of how to treat a UTI naturally occurs commonly with expecting mothers.

 The risk of an individual woman experiencing a UTI in her lifetime is 20%.
 When treated quickly and correctly, UTIs rarely lead to serious complications, but if left untreated, it can lead to kidney infections and even death in rare cases.
 A UTI occurs when bacteria enters through the urethra and causes an infection.
-Generally, bacteria is eradicated by urination, but certain circumstances can cause an increased risk of contracting a UTI.
+Generally, bacteria are eradicated by urination, but certain circumstances can cause an increased risk of contracting a UTI.

 These circumstances include: